mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 - TODO: Add a double codec
 - TODO: Add a duration codec which allows supplying durations like 1s or 200ms
 - TODO: Rename codecs to converters
-- TODO: Refrain from **ever** writing to the console and from **ever** exiting the current process.
-I had an issue where I was using Clio for parsing strings within a WPF application, and a malformed string would cause the WPF application to inexplicably exit, this must be avoided.

 ## Will not do: